small0live/minerva-wp/README.md

 </div>

-### Stress

-A validated single item stress scale (Booth et al., 2022) was used in the study.
-Responses to the question “*Overall, how would you rate your current level of stress?*” are provided on a 5-point Likert-type scale: 1 = No stress at all, 2 = Very little stress, 3 = Some stress, 4 = A lot of stress, 5 = A great deal of stress.
-According to Booth et al. (2002), perceived stress, as measured using this scale, is positively associated with state and trait anxiety, negative affect, and neuroticism and negatively associated with positive affect.

-### Workload

-A single item workload scale (Fiore et al., 2017) was used in the study.
-Responses to the question "*How easy or difficult was it to complete the task?*" are provided on a 7-point Likert-type scale ranging from very easy (1) to very difficult (7).

 ### Personality

 The Ten Item Personality Inventory (TIPI) developed by Gosling and colleagues (2003) was used in the study.
 The TIPI is used to measure the Big-Five personality dimensions: Extraversion, Agreeableness, Conscientiousness, Emotional Stability, Openness to Experiences.